kiwiirc/kiwiirc/README.md

 > The next generation of the KiwiIRC web based IRC client

-### Status
-This is an entirely new version of the original Kiwi IRC client.
-It now uses Vue.js instead of backbone.js for the javascript framework.

-It almost has feature parity with the original Kiwi IRC client, the outstanding features being in the issue tracker.
-The original Kiwi IRC will still be supported for some time with bug and security patches but no extra features will be worked on.
-Only this new version will be actively developed.
+### Easy supported ways to install Kiwi IRC

-If you're just looking to run Kiwi IRC and not develop or modify it then there are pre-built and ready to use packages here: https://kiwiirc.com/downloads/index.html
+If you just want to run Kiwi IRC and not modify it then pre-built and ready to use packages/installers/archives can be found here: https://kiwiirc.com/downloads/index.html

-### Development dependencies
+### Dependancies
 Before you can build or start to develop on KiwiIRC, make sure to have the following installed on your system:
 * [Nodejs](https://nodejs.org/)
 * [yarn](https://yarnpkg.com/)